 When considering sentencing in a case, judges are authorized to order more stringent Extended Terms on the basis of a wide spectrum of loosely defined, and often subjective “aggravating” circumstances.
 This includes factors that have been historically interpreted and enforced in a racialized, anti-Black manner, such as “gang affiliation.”

-Since 2000, the incarceration rate among Black men in the U.S. has dropped by 24%.
+Since 2000 and 2015, the incarceration rate among Black men in the U.S. dropped by 24%.
 However, during this same period, the length of prison sentences for Black individuals has steadily increased at nearly twice the rate of white defendants.

 Extended Terms undermine public safety